fabiofilli/fabiofilli/about.md

 permalink: /about/
 ---

 Hej hej!
 My name is Fabio.
-I’m teaching in Zürich and I believe in Fysi.
+I’m a teacher, but who isn't.